 "The rich reference materials and research papers are useful and handy in my work projects."

 The course is open to all.
 This is a management course, and so some kind of position where you are managing, coaching, coaching managers, managing coaching, facilitating, consulting and so on will mean that you can put the learning into practice straight away.

-You will need a copy of The Solutions Focus: Making Coaching &;; Change SIMPLE by Paul Z Jackson and Mark McKergow (2nd edition – purple cover).
+You will need a copy of The Solutions Focus: Making Coaching &;;;;; Change SIMPLE by Paul Z Jackson and Mark McKergow ƒnd edition – purple cover).
 This is easily available from Amazon, and all other book sellers, via our books section.
 All other readings and materials will be provided.

 You will need a computer connected to the internet.
 A Skype connection will also come in very useful for the coaching activities.
-The course telecalls will be on the TELEPHONE, not on Skype, although you can dial in via Skype with a Skype-out money account.
-There will be USA and UK-based dial-in numbers – everyone can find a
+The course telecalls use the GoToMeeting platform so there are no dial-in charges.

 To sign up for our tips and news please fill in your details below